MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 While Tom Demarco had some strong feelings on modules being cohesive, he never mentioned a specific number of responsiblities a module should have - Robert C Martin however did.
 In proposing a SINGLE responsibility he specifically proposed that a module should have one responsiblity.
 This can be contested.

-#### Understanding cohesion
+#### Understanding Cohesion

 Typically in software engineering whenever someone talks about cohesion, one also talks about coupling.
 Coupling is generally an easy concept to understand.
-Cohesion on the other hand is a little more abstract and intellectual and consequently one of the things that people struggle with.
+Cohesion on the other hand is a little more abstract and intellectual and consequently a concept that many people struggle with.

 We refer to a sound line of reasoning as coherent.
 The thoughts fit, they go together, they relate to each other.
+The reasoning is highly cohesive.
 This is exactly the characteristic of a class that makes it coherent: the pieces all seem to be related, they seem to belong together.

-Think of cohesion as the opposite of being adhesive.
+> Think of cohesion as the opposite of being adhesive.

 Adhesive is when you put two things that were not meant to be put together and stick them together.

-An example would be a class that is called 'Utility' is probably not cohesive.
-Another example would be a class called 'Library' - another typical indication of a non-cohesive class.
+Cohesion is the opposite of adhesion.

+An example of an adhesive class would typically be those classes that are called 'utility' classes.
+Generally utility classes are not cohesive - they just have a bunch of things put together.
+With that in mind, let's re-explore whether a class should have a single responsbility.

 #### Should a class have a single responsibility?